Nutanix Certified Professional - Multicloud Infrastructure (NCP-MCI v6.10)

 Reference:

-Option C is incorrect:
+Option C (LCM cannot perform firmware upgrades) is incorrect:

 Reference: